MEdw4rds/Bark-and-Brew/README.md

 Attach wireframes in this section
 ### Agile Methodology
 Explain your agile approach to your project and insert screenshoots of your Kanban board (itterations, user stories, tasks,acceptance criteria, labels, story points...)
-### Typography
-Explain font you've used for your project
-### Colour Scheme
-Screenshoot of the colour scheme for your project
 ### DataBase Diagram
 Image of the database diagram for your project, you can name your database models as well and how they are connected